-Baby, it’s cold outside!
 Follow my step-by-step no sew fleece blanket tutorial to make a warm and cozy blanket to give as a gift or keep for yourself!
+Kids can even help with this easy fleece tie blanket.

-This project is super simple, but it did take a while.
-I would suggest getting everything ready to go, then tying all the knots during some TV time.
+This tied fleece blanket project is super simple, but it did take a while.
+I would suggest getting everything ready to go, grab a seat on your couch, then tying all the knots during some TV time.

 Make your no sew blanket during your favorite football game.
 We are big Kansas City Chiefs fans here, so hopefully that is your game of choice;-)